Putin says Russia is 'united as never before' during Shanghai Cooperation Organization meeting

 “While the sacrifices made by Pakistan in fighting terrorism are without parallel, this scourge continues to plague our region and remains a serious obstacle to the maintenance of peace and stability,” Sharif said.
 "Any temptation to use it as a cudgel for diplomatic point scoring must be eschewed.”

-Sharif also hailed the China-Pakistan Economic Corridor, part of China's Belt and Road Initiative, saying it could be a “game changer for connectivity, stability, peace and prosperity in the region.”
+Sharif also hailed the China-Pakistan Economic Corridor, part of China's Belt and Road Initiative, or BRI, saying it could be a “game changer for connectivity, stability, peace and prosperity in the region.”

+Six of the nine SCO members — Kazakhstan, Kyrgyz Republic, Pakistan, Russia, Tajikistan and Uzbekistan — reaffirmed their support for the BRI initiative, the declaration said.

+India opposes the initiative because it is being built through a portion of Kashmir under the control of Pakistan that New Delhi considers to be included in its part of the divided territory.

 Iranian President Ebrahim Raisi said that “the benefits of the official membership of the Islamic Republic of Iran in the SCO will be historic.”